Secured debt vs. unsecured debt: What’s the difference?

 Unsecured debt can take the form of things like traditional credit cards, personal loans, student loans and medical bills.
 Some borrowers may even use unsecured loans to consolidate their existing debts.

 But unsecured loans could offer borrowers some advantages.
 Take unsecured credit cards, for example.
-Lenders don’t require a security deposit.
-Credit limits may be higher than those of secured credit cards.
+Lenders don’t require a security deposit for these types of cards.
+Credit limits may be also higher than those of secured credit cards.
 And cards may come with additional perks, such as rewards miles or cash back.
 Plus, if you’re able to pay off your balance every month, you may be able to avoid paying interest.

 If you want to explore other unsecured loan options, be sure to check with your lender to learn more about how other unsecured debt works.